syxanash/awesome-web-desktops/README.md

 Here are the websites that were previously on the list but changed design :(

-A snapshot of the Web Deskop version should still be available on [archive.org](https://archive.org)
+A snapshot of the Web Desktop version should still be available on [archive.org](https://archive.org)

 | Site name |
 |---|